 New isotopic evidence is rewriting the story of Earth's first continents.
-Imagine the planet nearly 3.8 billion years ago: a ...
+Imagine the planet nearly 3.8 billion years ago: a water world ringed by volcanic islands.
+How did solid continents arise in ...

 New research reveals that Earth’s continents owe their stability to searing heat deep in the planet’s crust.
 At more than 900°C, radioactive elements shifted upward, cooling and strengthening the ...